Trump recorded discussing paying for Playboy model's story

 "We'll have to pay," Cohen responded.

-The audio is muffled, but can be heard saying to "pay with cash" and Cohen immediately says, "no, no." Trump can be heard after saying, "check."
+The audio is muffled, but Trump can be heard saying "pay with cash," though it isn't clear if he is suggesting to pay with cash or not to pay with cash.
+Cohen immediately says, "No, no, no" and Trump can then be heard saying, "check."

-Last week, Trump's attorney Rudy Giuliani said the recording would prove that "the president said it has to be done correctly and it has to be done by check."
+Trump's current attorney, Rudy Giuliani, told The Associated Press that he's had an expert, who he did not name, enhance the recording and the president says "don't pay with cash."

-Giuliani provided a transcript to CNN that Trump told Cohen, "Don't pay with cash ... check."
+"It clearly indicates that the president did not want to pay with cash.
+Suggesting otherwise is ridiculous and is inconsistent with the rest of the conversation, during which it was discussed doing it through a corporation," Giuliani said.

-Davis said his client -- who is under investigation by federal officials in New York -- "has been disparaged and insulted and called all kinds of things."
+Davis said his client "has been disparaged and insulted and called all kinds of things."

 "He's got truth on his side and he'll continue to tell the truth," Davis said.